 The effects of too much sitting are hard to counter with exercise alone.
 Even if you exercise 7 or more hours a week you can’t reverse the effects of sitting 7 hours at a time.

 Don’t get me wrong.
-Running, cycling or any other form of physical activity are good for you, but in terms of your overall health and wellbeing, they do not replace consistent movement.
+Running, cycling or any other form of physical activity is good for you, but in terms of your overall health and wellbeing, they do not replace consistent movement.

 HERE ARE 9 IDEAS YOU CAN USE TO HELP YOU START MOVING MORE?

 Try integrating some of these fairly easy changes into your daily routine, make it fun, add some whacky ideas of your own to keep you smiling.
 We all need it right now!

 - Squat when drink your cup of coffee in the morning.
 I don’t mean do squats, I mean do the hunter – gatherer squat.

 - Every time you answer the phone, walk around the office (or home office).

 - Take the stairs, not the elevator – every time!
 If you are at home and without stairs you can do 2 minutes of step ups onto a low bench, esky or garden step.